Stony Brook University General Degree Requirements

 Each candidate must earn at least 39 credits in upper-division courses (numbered 300 and higher).

-Some of these credits may be earned through courses transferred from other colleges and individually evaluated at Stony Brook as upper division.
-See "Transfer Credit Policies" in the Academic Policies and Regulations chapter.
+Some of these upper-division credits may be earned through courses transferred from other colleges and individually evaluated at Stony Brook as upper division.
+See "Transfer Credit Policies" in the Academic Policies and Regulations section.

-Candidates for degrees in Applied Mathematics and Statistics, Computer Science, and Information Systems, Technological Systems Management, and candidates for the Bachelor of Engineering degree must have satisfied Entry Skill 1: Basic Mathematics Competence; Entry Skill 2: Basic Writing Competence; and the Diversified Edu-cation Curriculum for these students detailed in this chapter.
+Candidates for degrees in Applied Mathematics and Statistics, Computer Science, and Information Systems, Technological Systems Management, and candidates for the Bachelor of Engineering degree must have satisfied Entry Skill 1: Basic Mathematics Competence; Entry Skill 2: Basic Writing Competence; and the Diversified Education Curriculum for these students detailed in this Bulletin.

 At least seven engineering courses (those with the designator BME, ESE, ESG, ESM, or MEC) and/or approved technical elective courses must be completed in the College of Engineering and Applied Sciences at Stony Brook.
 For the majors in biomedical, computer, electrical, and mechanical engineering, at least five of the seven courses must be offered by the department of the student's major.